metaory/mxflow-cli/README.md

 - **ALL** commands are read from the config file in `~/.config/hgit/config.json`
 - `dynamic branch checkout` in workflows with command: `prompt_checkout__{pattern}`
 - `branchNamePattern` from config: `{branchType}__branch_pattern`
+- add `confirm__` to commands for a confirmation prompt before the command

 ---